 Introduction

-It’s 1998 and I’m working in the corporate world and playing my golf at Sunningdale Artisans #.
+It’s 1998, and I’m working in the corporate world and playing golf at Sunningdale Artisans.
 I wanted to play some of the best courses in Great Britain and Europe.
-Invites were not exactly flooding in so I decide to set up my own Boy’s Tour.
-(The tour would continue annually for the next 14 years).
+Invites were not exactly flooding in, so I decided to set up my own Boy’s Tour.
+(The tour would continue annually for the next 14 years.)

 We had our own claret jug and every year a new name would be engraved.
 I managed to win it 4 times at St Andrews, The Algarve, Gerona in Spain and Sesimbra in Northern Portugal.
 The goal was to play one or two of the very best courses in the area and supplement them with the best “value for money” courses too.